Ingvord/tango-v10-design-doc/docs/index.md

 # Mission of this document

-Describe architecture of the Tango Controls core from the kernel developer point of view.

 The ultimate goal of this document is to define a common language between developers with different backgrounds (Physics VS Software development).
 Therefore, improve future communication between them.
-Once such communication is established, the proposed design may be applied to the existing code base.
 This will dramatically improve code quality, resolve many current issues and also significantly simplify further bug fixing.

 While this document describes the targeted architecture design for Tango core, we keep in mind current community needs and possible difficulties that may occur if migration to this new architecture will be approved.

-This document is supplied with "skeletal" implementation sketch based on Java interfaces.
-The mentioned implementation is intended to demonstrate how the new design may be implemented in Tango kernel library as well it will help to define a roadmap for Tango kernel refactoring.
-And in the future will provide the basis for evolutionary refactoring of Tango Controls.
+This document is supplied with flowcharts and "skeletal" implementation sketches based on Java interfaces.
+These are intended to demonstrate how the new design may be implemented in Tango core library as well it will help to define a roadmap for Tango kernel refactoring.
+And in the future it is supposed to provide the basis for evolutionary refactoring of Tango Controls.

-The goal of the new architecture is to decrease time to market and lower integration and maintain costs of the Tango Controls users.
+The goal is to decrease time to market and lower integration and maintain costs of the Tango Controls users.

 Finally, it will greatly improve flexibility by reducing design and system complexity.